dengchunyu/dengchunyu.github.io/_posts/2023-05-30-Strategies for Large-scale Single-cell Data Subsetting and Computation.markdown

 save(pmat_merge,file="pmat_merge.RData")
 ```

-### 1.6 Calculating the scPagwas.gPAS.score and genetic association gene
+### 1.6 Calculating the scPagwas.gPAS.score for eahc cell and PCC for genes

 After calculating the scPagwas.gPAS.score, genetic association gene analysis is performed based on this score.

 In this process, 200 cells are randomly sampled from the large-scale single-cell data for computation.
-This process is repeated five times, and the results are integrated to obtain the final heritability correlation.
+This process is repeated five times, and the results are integrated to obtain the final PCC for genes.

 The number of cells randomly selected and the number of random iterations depend on the specific quantity of single cells available.